Glenferrie railway station

-Glenferrie railway station is located on the Lilydale, Belgrave and Alamein lines in Victoria, Australia.
-It serves the eastern Melbourne suburb of Hawthorn, and it opened on 3 April 1882 as Glenferrie Road.
-It was renamed Glenferrie on 1 September of that year.
+Glenferrie railway station is a commuter railway station on the Alamein, Belgrave and Lilydale lines, which are all part of the Melbourne railway network.
+It serves the eastern suburb of Hawthorn, in Melbourne, Victoria, Australia.
+Glenferrie station is an elevated structure premium station, featuring three platforms, an island platform with two faces and one side platform.
+It opened in 3 April 1882, with the current station provided in 1963.
+The station is listed on the Victorian Heritage Register.

-The station serves the nearby Hawthorn campus of Swinburne University of Technology, and is listed on the Victorian Heritage Register.
+Initially opened as Glenferrie Road, the station was given its current name of Glenferrie on 1 September 1882, seven months after services began.
+Much of the station's current traffic serves the nearby Hawthorn campus of the Swinburne University of Technology.

 History

 Glenferrie station opened on 3 April 1882, when the railway line from Hawthorn was extended to Camberwell.
 The station is named after nearby Glenferrie Road, itself named after a property which was purchased by solicitor Peter Ferrie in 1840, who later named the property Glen Ferrie.

 In 1963, a third line was provided between Hawthorn and Camberwell.
-These works included a new Up platform (Platform 1), with Platform 2 becoming a bi-directional platform.
+These works included a new up platform (Platform 1), with Platform 2 becoming a bi-directional platform.

-On 26 February 1996, Glenferrie was upgraded to a Premium Station.
+On 26 February 1996, Glenferrie was upgraded to a premium station.

 Platforms and services

 Glenferrie has one island platform with two faces, and one side platform.
 It is serviced by Metro Trains' Lilydale, Belgrave and Alamein line services.